-Contributed Capital - Definition
+Contributed Capital - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.